Selena Gomez, The Weeknd Romance: Family Concerned, Couple To Split?

 Luckily for Selena Gomez, not only has she distanced herself from those who she considered her close pals, as revealed by The Sun, she’s managed to form a relationship with someone that’s said to be keeping her on the right path to overcome the issues she’s been dealing with since her teenage years.

-Battling the likes of Lupus, depression, and anxiety isn’t easy for Gomez, but having The Weeknd by her side is comforting to the “Hands To Myself” songstress, so much that she knows that introducing him to her parents is the right thing to do at this given point.
+Battling the likes of lupus, depression, and anxiety isn’t easy for Gomez, but having The Weeknd by her side is comforting to the “Hands To Myself” songstress, so much that she knows that introducing him to her parents is the right thing to do at this given point.

 An insider continues to add that Selena’s family are happy for her, knowing that she’s in great hands being around The Weeknd.
 With that said, it has been questioned whether Abel’s music career could potentially end up affecting his romance with Selena Gomez.